Meretoto / Ship Cove: After Cook’s visit

 The publication of Cook’s First Voyage put Ship Cove on the world map, drawing whalers and other explorers to it.
 By 1810, whalers had called in there.
 People from Anaho, a bay just to the north, were in close contact with whalers.
-They helped the visitors, and later, some became Christians and learned to read and write.
+They helped the visitors and some would convert to Christianity. and learned to read and write.

 In May 1820, the Russian ships Vostok and Mirny under the command of Fabien von Bellingshausen sailed into the bay, using a chart based on one made on Cook’s first voyage, and anchored in the shelter of Motuara Island, where HMS Resolution had anchored in May 1773.
 He and his men had cautious but friendly contact with the local Māori, trading knives and axes for fish and curios, many of which are now held by museums in St Petersburg and Kazan.
 Colonel William Wakefield, one of the founders of Wellington, also anchored his ship Tory in the cove in 1839.

 Māori chiefs from the area signed the Treaty of Waitangi on 4 and 5 May, and 17 June 1840.

+In 1896, approximately 2000 acre of land around the cove was declared a scenic reserve in honour of Captain Cook.
+In 1987, responsibility for the Ship Cove Historic Reserve passed to the Department of Conservation (New Zealand).
+In 1906 the Blenheim Rifle Company held a summer picnic at the cove with over 500 in attendance.
+At the picnic plans for a memorial to Captain Cook were discussed and on 11 February 1913, 2,000 people gathered at the cove for the unveiling of the monument by the Governor Arthur Foljambe.
+In 1970 a re-enactment of Cook's landing was staged for Queen Elizabeth's visit.